kakavi/metabase/docs/operations-guide/enable-jmx.md

-## Monitoring Your Metabase Instance
+## Monitoring Your Kenga Analytics Instance

 This guide assumes that you have the VisualVM tool installed locally.
 VisualVM is included with OpenJDK and the Oracle JDK and is